 Annual Non-Equity Incentive Compensation.
 In 2013, all of our named executive officers participated in our annual non-equity incentive program, pursuant to which they were eligible to earn cash payments (which were paid in February 2014) based on a percentage of their annual non-equity incentive compensation for the preceding year.
 We focused performance targets in 2013 on overall Company sales revenue growth.
 Our Compensation Committee developed a range of possible annual non-equity incentive amounts that would be payable at various levels of Company sales revenue for 2013.
 We ultimately achieved worldwide sales revenues of \$434.5 million, an increase of 12.6% over 2012.
-As a result of this success, each named executive officer, other than Mr. Baron, received annual non-equity incentive compensation such executive officer received for 2012.
-Since Mr. Baron's 2012 annual non-equity incentive compensation included a \$100,000 upward adjustment awarded by the Compensation Committee, his 2013 annual non-equity incentive compensation equaled an amount that was approximately 5.0% greater than what his 2012 annual non-equity incentive compensation equaled an amount that was approximately 5.0% greater than what his 2012 annual non-equity incentive compensation and an adjustment.
+As a result of this success, each named executive officer, other than Mr. Baron, received annual non-equity incentive compensation in an amount that was approximately 5.0% greater than the annual non-equity incentive, his 2013 annual non-equity incentive compensation equaled an amount that was approximately 5.0% greater than what his 2012 annual non-equity incentive compensation would have been without such an adjustment.